top of page

 • GPS-tracked walks, safety-first handling, and emergency vet authorization on file.

-• Exclusive Founder’s Rate: 50% off first months of walks with 15% lifetime discount for early UES clients (limited spots).
+• Exclusive Founder’s Rate: 50% off first months of walks with a 15% lifetime discount for early UES clients (limited spots).

 Your pup deserves premium care, even on your busiest days.